Iran warns protesters who pose major challenge to country's leadership

 Protesters have attacked banks and government buildings and burned police vehicles.
 Two demonstrators were shot dead in the western town of Dorud on Saturday night.
 The deputy governor of Lorestan province blamed foreign agents for the deaths.

 “No shots were fired by the police and security forces.
-We have found evidence of enemies of the revolution, Takfiri groups and foreign agents in this clash,” Habibollah Khojastehpour said in an interview on state television on Sunday.
+We have found evidence of enemies of the revolution, Takfiri groups and foreign agents in this clash,” Habibollah Khojastehpour said on state television.
 Takfiri is a term for extreme Sunni militants such as Islamic State.

-Ahmad Khatami, a hardline cleric who leads Friday prayers in the capital Tehran, said the protests were similar to those in 2009 over alleged electoral fraud.

-He called for capital punishment for those chanting slogans against the values of the Islamic Republic.
+Ahmad Khatami, a hardline cleric who leads Friday prayers in the capital Tehran, called for capital punishment for those chanting slogans against the values of the Islamic Republic.

 Writing by Michael Georgy; Editing by Matthew Mpoke Bigg